Loopa-Tech/face-recognition-prototype/README.md

 # Face Indexer and Searcher

-A powerful tool for organizing and searching your photo collection by faces.
+A tool for organizing and searching your photo collection by faces.

 ---